50 PRIVATE COMPANIES

 15. How can I check if my company submitted Board and Leadership Gender Data last year?

-The vast majority of the 50 Largest Private Companies submitted their data in November 2023.
-You can check by logging onto the Portal and clicking on the 2023 tab on your company’s record, once it opens for limited activities on 1 October 2024.
+You can check if your company data submitted Board and Leadership Data last year by logging onto the Portal and clicking on the 2024 tab on your company’s record, once it opens for limited activities on 1 October 2025.
 If you are unable to do so, please contact us at info@ftsewomenleaders.com.
-Please note private companies were not asked to submit Board data in 2022 as we used BoardEx and other public sources to collect this data, as is the process for FTSE listed companies.

 16. How will the Board and Leadership Gender Data be used by the FTSE Women Leaders Review team?